Avaneesh40585/TinDog/README.md

   Replace images in `/images` with your own assets.
 - **Text & Content:**
   Edit `index.html` to update features, testimonials, or pricing plans.
 - **Bootstrap:**
   Bootstrap used in the project can be modified as needed.
-You can [search here](https://getbootstrap.com/) for more components.
+You can [search here](https://getbootstrap.com/) for more additional components.
 You can update the Bootstrap CDN link for newer versions if needed.

 ---